“There are no such things as limits to growth, because there are no limits to the human capacity for intelligence, imagination, and wonder.”

 The end of growth need not be the end for humanity, according to Richard Heinberg.
 There will be life after GDP growth, and if we adapt wisely it doesn’t imply misery.
 Indeed, if we focus on improving quality of life and protecting the environment rather than aiming to increase quantity of consumption, we could all be happier even as our economy downsizes to fit nature’s limits.
 But a gentle landing is unlikely absent intelligent policy and hard work. (something not coming from our present growth-obsessed Western governments).

 Sir Isacc Newton

 Sir Isaac Newton, Britain's greatest scientist, analyzed the Bible, which he believed contained God's secret laws of the universe.
+He concluded that the end of the world will happen on or after the year 2060.
 He believed the Apocalypse would come in 2060 – exactly 1,260 years after the foundation of the Holy Roman Empire, according to a recently published letter.
 But he confidently stated in the letter that the Bible proved the world would end in 2060, adding: It may end later, but I see no reason for its ending sooner.

 Senator Bob Carr

 There has got to be a better way than simply parroting 'we need a population of 50 million'.
 We must consider the degradation of the Australian land and the limitation of our water supplies – I refer to the Murray-Darling.
 The example of Adelaide, it's isolation, should drive home the point that we have not got a population-carrying capacity like that of the North American continent.
 We are more like North Africa: a narrow, fertile coastal strip and an arid or semi-arid -inland.
 Any idea of 50 million for Australia means a complete urbanisation of the east coast, because a grand ramping-up of the population would not result in an increase in the population of inland centres.

 Citification or urbanisation of the east coast is not an attractive prospect. ...The Australian public does not want it.